dcbradley/shop/README.md

   * Payment via funding sources chosen from a list maintained by admins and/or users.

   * Billing statements and production of a fund transfer spreadsheet.

+# Credits

+The design of this app was largely shaped by Billy Gates and Sara Yaeger with input also from Doug Dummer and Aimee Lefkow.
+Dan Bradley typed the code, such as it is, and Chad Seys provided a handy script for managing the browser in a kiosk.